 6. Water By Hand

-If you’re committed to a green lawn but not the price, water by hand.
+If you’re committed to a green lawn but not the price, save water at home and water by hand.
 Manually watering your lawn and plants lets you adjust how much water goes where and prevents over-watering.
 Plus, it will save you 33% of the water you’d normally use!

 7. Drip Irrigation